 can split individual files into blocks for sampling.
 Some external data, such as

-data in Sheets, consists of a single file that is sampled as one block
+data in Google Sheets, consists of a single file that is sampled as one block

-If you use table sampling with streaming inserts, then BigQuery samples data from the streaming buffer.
-In some cases, the entire streaming buffer is represented as a single block.
-When that happens, either the entire streaming buffer appears in the results, or none of it does.
+If you use table sampling with streaming inserts, then BigQuery samples data from the write-optimized storage.
+In some cases, all the data in the write-optimized storage is represented as a single block.
+When that happens, either all the data in the write-optimized storage appears in the results, or none of it does.